Rarotonga

-Rarotonga is the largest and most populous of the Cook Islands.
-The island is volcanic, with an area of 67.39 km2, and is home to almost 75% of the country's population, with 13,007 of a total population of 17,434.
-The Cook Islands' Parliament buildings and international airport are on Rarotonga.
-Rarotonga is a very popular tourist destination with many resorts, hotels and motels.
-The chief town, Avarua, on the north coast, is the capital of the Cook Islands.
+Rarotonga is the largest and most populous island of the country of the Cook Islands.
+The island is volcanic, with an area of 67.39 km2, and is home to 72% of the country's population, with 10,898 of a total population of 15,040.
+Avarua, on the north coast, is the location of the Parliament buildings and the capital of the Cook Islands.
+The country's international airport is also in Avarua, and Rarotonga is a popular tourist destination, with many resorts, hotels and motels.

-Captain John Dibbs, master of the colonial brig Endeavour, is credited as the European discoverer on 25 July 1823, while transporting the missionary Reverend John Williams.
+Rarotonga has been populated by a Polynesian people since late in the 1st millennium.
+Captain John Dibbs, master of the colonial brig Endeavour, is credited as the European discoverer, on 25 July 1823 while transporting the missionary Reverend John Williams.